siduction/sidu-manual/data/en/0522-lamp-sql_en.md

 #### Queries

-We look at the result in Terminal, this time as user "*chef*".
+We look at the result in a terminal, this time as user **chef**.
-First the users and then the existing databases.
+First the users and then the existing databases:

 ~~~
 MariaDB [(none)]> SELECT User,Host FROM mysql.user;